 Leave comments on the site and share pages using social media.
 Also, learn how you can contribute!

 Do you represent an airline, travel magazine, tourism board or region?
 Interested in having Dave’s Travel Corner highlight your region or brand?
 Let us know; we can discuss potential interests.
-This is our 17th year covering travel content online – we have a variety of ways we can highlight content including but not limited to: an article linked directly from our homepage, postings on our Above the Clouds blog, Journals, Resources (travel links directory), Photo and Video galleries.
+We have covered a wide range of travel topics on this site for many years and have a variety of ways we can highlight content including but not limited to: an article linked directly from our homepage, postings on our Above the Clouds blog, Journals, Resources (travel links directory), Photo and Video galleries and social media outreach.
 We also have a number of other outlets we contribute content to.

 We use a combination of social media platforms, written content, photography and videos to promote your brand or location.
 Our contributors come from various backgrounds, live in a variety of regions and have their own contacts, outlets and publications they write for.
 Our social media presence continues to increase and the site has a strong following across Twitter, Facebook and Google+ and other mainstream social media channels.
 More information is listed in our Media Kit.